-Along the Rhine, you’ll see some interesting buildings of the Old Town, many museums and some of those churches that we mentioned earlier.
+Along the Rhine, you’ll see some interesting buildings of the Old Town, many museums, and some of those churches that we mentioned earlier.
 When you get out of the Old Town, you’ll also see some pretty interesting contemporary buildings.
 One of them is the Köln Triangle with the best views of the city, for sure.

 Colmar is a charming little city, nestled on the Ill and La Lauch river, in the Alsace region of France.
 With its small, half-timbered houses and flowerpots everywhere, it looks like a fairy-tale village.
 Colmar is known for its great food that is the mixture of French and German cuisine, and for great wines — it’s the capital of Alsatian wine.

 Colmar’s Old Towns is fabulous and one of the cutest old towns we’ve ever visited.
 It’s also the most photogenic Old Town we’ve been to, just look at those amazing houses… Also, there are some landmarks and important buildings that you must see.
 One of those is the Colmar Cathedral — St. Martin’s Church (or Collegiale Saint-Martin) with its impressive spire that can be seen from all around the town.
-Also, be sure to check out the Pfister House — old merchant house with an amazing wooden gallery, the House of Heads with 111 sculptures of heads and the Customs House (or Koifhus) that was once the center of business and politics.
+Also, be sure to check out the Pfister House — an old merchant house with an amazing wooden gallery, the House of Heads with 111 sculptures of heads, and the Customs House (or Koifhus) that was once the center of business and politics.

-Besides wandering through its Old Town’s winding, cobblestoned streets and exploring those colorful houses, the Lauch river, its arched bridges and everything around it is the main attraction.
+Besides wandering through its Old Town’s winding, cobblestoned streets, and exploring those colorful houses, the Lauch river, its arched bridges, and everything around it is the main attraction.
 It’s a small river, but very charming, and the riverfront is the most charming part of Colmar.
 There is a part of this riverfront called Little Venice, with those charming houses and cafes are lining the riverbanks, and lush greenery between them — very picturesque.
 There is a part of Little Venice called The Fisherman’s Quay (Quai de la Poissonnerie) and it is one of the most beautiful streets in Colmar.
 You can explore this part of the city by foot or you can take a short cruise down the river.